WHO AM I

 STAY IN TOUCH

 There are lots of ways for you to keep current with Mama Knows Gluten Free.
-You can subscribe through email to have all my latest recipes sent directly to your inbox.
+You can subscribe to my Newsletter join the Mama Knows Gluten Free Community have all my latest recipes sent directly to your inbox.

 I can also be found on Instagram, Facebook, Twitter, Pinterest, and YouTube.
 I also have two Facebook groups called The Gluten-Free Community Group and Everything Gluten Free & Dairy Free I would love for you to join.
 Let’s do life together!

 If you would like to contact me directly you can email me directly at email@example.com or fill out the contact form and I will get back to you as soon as possible.
 Feel free to leave comments on my posts or email me anytime.